What is BARCS' mission?

 How can I help?

 BARCS accepts tax-deductible monetary donations to help care for the animals.
 The highest costs in our annual operating budget other than salaries are medical care (vaccinations, antibiotics, preventatives, spay/neuter surgeries, etc), cleaning and care supplies, and food.

 You can help by collecting donations of towels, toys, food, and other wish list supplies.
-These are listed on our website and facebook pages.
+These are listed on our website under the "Donate" tab and facebook pages.

 We are always looking for more volunteers in all areas of the shelter.
 The only way we are going to solve animal homelessness in Baltimore is by working together.

 You can support the shelter by adopting an animal in need or fostering one in your home until it is adopted.